-In today’s post, I plan to talk all about Border Terriers and what I love about them and also what I think any potential BT owner should know before bringing one into their family.
+In today’s post, I plan to talk about Border Terriers and what I love about them and what I think any potential BT owner should know before bringing one into their family.

 Let’s take a deep dive into this beautiful breed!

 Above are some of my favourite photos of my girl Lily.
-I remember when I was first looking at getting a puppy, back in 2016, as I wanted to find Nia, who was one at the time, a little friend to grow up alongside.
-I had narrowed it down to two breeds, one being the Border Terrier and the other the Border Collie.
+I remember when I was first looking at getting a puppy back in 2016, as I wanted to find Nia, who was one at the time, a little friend to grow up alongside.
+I had narrowed it down to two breeds: the Border Terrier and the other the Border Collie.

-Before getting Nia, we had a rescue Staffy called Freya, who was heartbreakingly knocked over and killed in October 2014; if you’d like to learn more about Free then check out this post, Remembering Freya.
+Before getting Nia, we had a rescue Staffy called Freya, who was heartbreakingly knocked over and killed in October 2014; if you’d like to learn more about Free, check out this post, Remembering Freya.
 A few months after losing her, we got little Nia, who stole our hearts instantly!

-However, when deciding to get another dog, I initially wanted to rescue one, as I know how rewarding doing so can be.
-So my partner and I went to the local Kennels three times, looking for the perfect match and I even put my name down on a Border Terrier, though he was lost and thankfully returned to his forever loving home.
+However, when deciding to get another dog, I initially wanted to rescue one, as I know how rewarding it can be.
+So my partner and I went to the local Kennels three times, looking for the perfect match, and I even put my name down on a Border Terrier, though he was lost and thankfully returned to his forever loving home.